lhindman/cs121-mod03-examples/README.md

 4. Browse to the location in your development environment where you want to store the repostory and click Select Repository Location.
 5. When prompted, Open the repository then **[Open the workspace](images/open-examples-workspace.png)**.

-## Enum Experimentation
-1. Open *IceCream.java*, read the code and run it to ensure it functions properly.
-Then work through each of the experiments below and record your observations.
-    - Add the following code to the end of the main() method.
-What is the result and why?
-    ```
-    boolean result = Flavor.HUCKLEBERRY.ordinal() > Flavor.CHOCOLATE.ordinal();
-    System.out.printf("\n\n%s is greater than %s: %b\n",Flavor.HUCKLEBERRY, Flavor.CHOCOLATE, result);
-    ```
-    - Modify the printf statement to use '%n' in place of '\n' as shown below.
-What is the difference between the %n format specifier and the \n escape character.
-    ```
-    System.out.printf("%n%n%s is greater than %s: %b%n",Flavor.HUCKLEBERRY, Flavor.CHOCOLATE, result);
-    ```
-## Formatting Experimentation
-1. Open *CircleStatsDecimalFormat.java*, read the code and run it to ensure it functions properly.
-Then work through each of the experiments below and record your observations.
-    - Add the following code near the end of the main() method.
-What is the result and why?
-    ```
-    System.out.printf("The circle's area using printf(): %.4f\n", area);
-    System.out.printf("The circle's circumference using printf(): %10.3f\n", circumference);
-    ```

-1. Open *BasicDecimalFormat.java*, read the code and run it to ensure it functions properly.
-Then work through each of the experiments below and record your observations.
-    - Modify the DecimalFormat object to use the pattern "$0.000" as shown below.
-Compare the output against the original "$0.###" pattern.
-What is the result and why?
-    ```
-    DecimalFormat fmt = new DecimalFormat("$0.000");
-    ```

-    - Modify the DecimalFormat object to use the pattern "$00000.000000" as shown below.
-What is the result and why?
-    ```
-    DecimalFormat fmt = new DecimalFormat("$00000.000000");
-    ```
 ## String Experimentation
 1. Open *StringFun.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
     - Experiment with different values of the index character.
 Add a print statement to the index of the character in the console as shown below.
 What is the result and why?